Women's Network

 What we do

-We support the temple's work in many ways, coordinating bima decorations for holidays, bima decorative baskets for bar/bat mitzvah services, Yom Kippur break-fast snacks, the synagogue gift shop and more.
+We support the temple's work in many ways, coordinating bima decorations for holidays, Yom Kippur break-fast snacks, the synagogue gift shop and more.
 We enjoy connecting with all women at Beth El and other local synagogues.
 We also enjoy building relationships with all Beth El members by co-sponsoring programs with organizations like Men's Club and the Israel Engagement Committee.

 Torah Fund: Supporting Conservative Judaism

 Women’s Network is proud to help Conservative Judaism both here at home and abroad through the Torah Fund.
 Your Torah Fund gift supports the Jewish Theological Seminary and its agencies.
-Those who donate $180 or more will receive this year's special pin which says Chazak v’Ematz, which means "Be Strong and Courageous." (pictured at left).
+Those who donate $180 or more will receive this year's special pin which says Am Yisrael Chai, which means "All people of Israel live." (pictured at left).

 Click here to donate and learn more about this year's Torah Fund campaign!